RootLocalOpen/.github/profile/README.md

 ## Our Mission

-> RootLocal builds modern, local-first apps designed to run where you live — your LAN, your hardware, your rules.
+> RootLocal builds modern, local-first apps designed to run where you operate — your LAN, your hardware, your rules.

 We believe in building tools that are:
 - **Offline-friendly** and fast